-KWM is an international law firm.
-It has offices in a number of locations across the world, principally in Asia, Australia, Europe and North America.
+KWM is an international law firm structured as a Swiss Verein, and as such is made up of a number of different entities.
+It has offices in numerous locations across the world, principally in Asia, Australia, Europe and North America.
 Further details can be found on our website.
 Our contact details can be found in section 10 of this privacy notice.
 Typically, the KWM entity that is legally responsible for handling your personal data will be the entity in the country where you are accessing our services and/or otherwise engaging with us.

 3. What personal data do we collect about you and for what purposes?

 We may collect personal data from you or individuals working for your organisation in various circumstances, including in the provision of legal services, use of our website, attendance at one of our events and/or where we otherwise engage with you, e.g. to procure a service for KWM etc. The personal data that we may collect and the reasons for using it will depend on the nature of your relationship with us but may include the types of information and purposes set out below.